-- The miners extend the blockchain with new blocks (and mint new currency). - Done through proof-of-work. - Needed to prevent Sybil attacks. - Miners solve a hash puzzle, - SHA-256(SHA-256 (new block header)) < Difficulty Target - For secure hash functions, the only way to find the hash with a given property is to try nonce values until a desired hash is found. - Hence it is solving a hash puzzle. - Verification is very easy, other miners check the validity of the included transactions and then verify the solution of the hash puzzle.
+- The miners extend the blockchain with new blocks (and mint new currency).

+- Done through proof-of-work.

+- Needed to prevent Sybil attacks.

+- Miners solve a hash puzzle,

+SHA-256(SHA-256 (new block header)) < Difficulty Target

+- For secure hash functions, the only way to find the hash with a given property is to try nonce values until a desired hash is found. - Hence it is solving a hash puzzle. - Verification is very easy, other miners check the validity of all transactions in a block, and then verify the solution of the hash puzzle. - $\circ$ $\;$ The latter is a single hash invocation.